This is the multi-page printable view of this section. Click here to print.

 Note: ED25519 accounts are not compatible with Hardhat, ethers.js, or MetaMask when used via the JSON-RPC interface.
 Always use the ECDSA keys from accounts.json for EVM tooling.

-• To find your deployment name, run:
+• To find your deployment name, run solo one-shot show deployment (see Capture your deployment name).

 • Then open the accounts file at: